pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The fundamental concern is to accomplish perfect accuracy when propagating the events of an application, so that events are neither missed, nor duplicated, nor jumbled.
-Once the sequence of events has been assembled, it can be followed.
+The general idea is that once the sequence of events has been assembled, it can be followed.

-In order to update a projection of the application state as a whole, we need all the events of the application to be placed in a single sequence.
+In order to update a projection of the application state as a whole, all the events of the application must have been placed in a single sequence.
 We need to be able to follow the sequence reliably, even as it is being written.
 We don't want any gaps, or out-of-order items, or duplicates, or race conditions.

-Before showing the support provided by the library for sequencing all the events of an application, let's setup an event store, and a database, needed by the examples below.
+Before continuing to describe the support provided by the library for sequencing all the events of an application, let's setup an event store, and a database, needed by the examples below.

+Please note, the ``SQLAlchemyRecordManager`` is used with the ``contiguous_record_ids`` option enabled.

 .. code:: python